 Let’s Eat by Charles Oppman

-With St. Patrick’s Day almost upon us, there is no better way to celebrate this special day than to make that quintessential Irish dish―Irish Stew.
+Since St. Patrick’s Day is upon us, I thought it would be appropriate to suggest that quintessential Irish dish―Irish Stew.
 There isn’t just one recipe for Irish stew (Irish: stobhach or stobhach Gaelach).
 Recipes can vary from home to home or region to region, but all are agreed that the meat must be lamb―mutton can be used, but this is meat from an older sheep and is less tender, fattier and has a stronger flavor.
-Another point of agreement is that the dish must include onions and potatoes.
-Many are adamant that carrots are a must and some even like peas, turnips, parsnips and/or celery.
-The purist will insist it must also contain pearl barley, but this would not be common nowadays at least.
+Another point of agreement is that the dish must include at least onions and potatoes.
+Many are adamant that carrots and celery are a must.
+The purist will insist it must also contain pearl barley, which acts as a thickening agent.
 The meat used is not the best cuts of lamb, but the cheaper ones such as shoulder, leg or shank.
 This famous meat stew is different than most in that the meat is not browned.
-In French culinary parlance, it is cooked blanquette style.
+In French culinary parlance, it can be cooked blanquette style.
 Pretty much the only difference between Irish stew and the beef stew Americans are familiar with is the meat itself.

 1 tablespoon olive oil